[an error occurred while processing this directive]

 When running any ExpeDat software for the first time, you may see a dialog box similar to the one below.
 At a minimum, you must click "Allow access" or "Unblock" for the software to function correctly.

-Under Windows Vista and later, if you take any action other than clicking "Allow access", then the application will be forever blocked.
+If you take any action other than clicking "Allow access", then the application may be forever blocked.
 Even if you later add a rule to allow the application, it may still be blocked.
 You may need to manually remove the original block rules from the firewall.
 To do this, use the "Advanced settings" link in the Windows Firewall control panel and examine both "Incoming Rules" and "Outbound Rules".